ViralTexts/gtr-clusters/clusters/18710629-sn84026753-ExplorationsAtJerusalem.md

 to be explored, and cautiously straddles
 across it.
 Then can be seen that one
 course in the Sanctuary wall, near the
-bottom, is quite smooth all oyer, the
+bottom, is quite smooth all over, the
 stone being finely dressed, all other
 courses being only well-dressed around
 the drafts; one also sees two stout